 Colorado's wildlife overpasses and underpasses are keeping both animals and drivers safe, according to the Colorado Department of Transportation (CDOT).
 That's something we can all appreciate.

-There are 30 such passages throughout the state, with two that cross a highway.
+There are 30 such wildlife corridors throughout the state, with two that cross a highway.

 "They're extremely important,” Jeff Peterson, wildlife program manager for CDOT, told the Denver Post.
 "When you get into conflicts with wildlife, that raises the issue."

 Statistics obtained by the CDOT showed that from 2006 to 2016 on U.S. Highway 160, in the area between Durango, and Bayfield, drivers and animals collided 472 times.
 Many of those incidents involved mule deer.

 An underpass was constructed in this area and completed in 2016.
 Since then remote cameras have snapped images of wildlife using the underpass including deer, raccoons, coyotes and other small animals, all taking advantage of the safer route.

 "At the [Durango] underpass we're seeing a large number of mule deer going through the structure daily," CDOT biologist Mark Lawler told the Post.
 "Animals are using the structure; we're not just moving the problem."

 The CDOT and Colorado Parks and Wildlife are working together to identify other spaces along highways that might benefit from wildlife crossings.